geraldineamalor/student-performance-risk-ml-geraldine/README.md

 ---

-## Key Technologies
+## Key Highlights

-- Built regression and classification models from scratch
+- Implemented regression and classification models using scikit-learn
 - Understood accuracy and confusion matrix interpretation
 - Learned model evaluation and visualization
 - Designed a clean and modular ML project structure

 ---

+## Model Interpretability and Reliability

+- Used preprocessing pipelines to ensure consistent feature transformations
+- Handled class imbalance using class-weighted logistic regression
+- Evaluated models using precision, recall, F1-score, and confusion matrix
+- Displayed prediction confidence using probability estimates

+---

 ## Future Improvements

 - Increase dataset size for better generalization
-- Apply feature scaling
-- Add cross-validation
+- Add cross-validation for more robust evaluation
-- Deploy as a web application
+- Experiment with additional classifiers (Decision Trees, Random Forests)
+- Improve handling of class imbalance with resampling techniques

 ---